nodeca/nodeca-doc/src/documents/requests.html.md

 ETag: xxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 **NOTE**.
-In clustered enviroment, file date should not be used to calculate ETag.
+In clustered environment, file date should not be used to calculate ETag.

 ### Cache dynamic data

 Dynamic pages mostly depends on user id & language.
-That sould be cared, if
+That should be cared, if
 someone like to make dynamic pages cacheable.
 You should directly specify
 headers for pages, that should use cache advantages: